GuiFernandess7/Django-Docker-API-app/README.md

 * Docker Compose file defines services, network, and dependencies
 * Containers are built based on Dockerfiles and connected via an internal network

-### API Post request between Flask and Django container:
+### API Post request between Flask and Django containers:

 In the described scenario, where there are two containers running—one for the Flask application and another for the Django API—communication between them is facilitated by Docker's internal network.